Parsl/parsl/docs/userguide/configuring.rst

 .. _configuration-section:

-Configuration
+Environment Configuration
 =============

 Parsl workflows are developed completely independently from their execution environment.
-There are very many different execution environments in which Parsl programs and their apps can run, and mamy of these enviroments have multiple options of how those programs and apps run, which makes configuration somewhat complex, and also makes determining how to set up Parsl's configuration for a particular set of choices fairly complex, though we think the actual configuration itself is reasonable simple.
+There are very many different execution environments in which Parsl programs and their apps can run, and mamy of these enviroments have multiple options of how those Parsl programs and apps run, which makes configuration somewhat complex, and also makes determining how to set up Parsl's configuration for a particular set of choices fairly complex, though we think the actual configuration itself is reasonable simple.

-Parsl offers an extensible configuration model through which the execution environment and communication with that environment is configured.
+Parsl offers an extensible configuration model through which the execution environment and communication within that environment is configured.
 Parsl is configured using :class:`~parsl.config.Config` object.
 For more information, see the :class:`~parsl.config.Config` class documentation.
 The following shows how the configuration can be specified.